Illinois Pork Producers donate 2 tons of pork products to Eastern Illinois Foodbank

 URBANA, Ill.
 (WCIA) — The Eastern Illinois Foodbank is getting a big food donation.

 It’s coming from the Illinois Pork Producers Association.
-It says that’s proteins some families are struggling to access.
+It says that’s protein some families are struggling to access.

 The IPPA adds farmers are passionate about their communities, and they want to help in any way they can.